population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 ## Interactive heatmap of settings that meet your risk threshold

-Below is an interactive heatmap – just for the year after borders open – where you select your ‘risk threshold’ of the maximum average infections per day, maximum deaths in a year, maximum hospitalizations in a year, maximum ICU admissions per year, and maximum percentage of time in lockdown that you are willing to tolerate.
+Below is an interactive heatmap – just for the year after borders open – where you select your ‘risk threshold’ of the maximum average infections per day, maximum deaths in a year, maximum hospitalisations in a year, maximum ICU admissions per year, and maximum percentage of time in lockdown that you are willing to tolerate.

 The cells colored green are beneath your threshold (on all five criteria), and the settings you would use if you were in charge of a jurisdiction.
 For example, vaccination coverage might have reached 80% for adults only by the time we have committed to opening the borders, and you think the true R0 might be 6.5.
 So you see which settings on ‘vaccinated but infected arrivals’ per day keeps you in the green, and set your jurisdictions border policy to match this.
 That is, you allow a number and mix of international arrivals without quarantine that keeps you in the green, and arrivals from countries with higher risk still have to go to (purpose-built) quarantine facilities.